GoogleCloudPlatform/cloud-data-quality/docs/getting-started-with-default-configs.md

 python bazel-bin/clouddq/clouddq_patched.zip --help
 ```

+More details about this step can be found at the main [README.md](../README.md#build-a-self-contained-python-executable-with-bazel)

 ### Create test data

 Create the corresponding test table `contact_details` mentioned in the entities config `configs/entities/test-data.yml` by running: